-The orphan management algorithms of this paper ensure that the systems that use them are serially correct.
-To ensure this, the orphan management algorithms rely on the basic database to ensure serial correctness for non-orphans; in fact, the algorithms work with any basic database that ensures serial correctness for non-orphans.
-In this sense, the orphan management algorithms and the concurrency control algorithms are independent.
-We prove a result of the following sort for each orphan management algorithm: if $\beta$ is a behavior of the system with orphan management and T is a transaction name, then there exists a behavior $\gamma$ of the underlying basic system such that $\gamma T = \beta |T$ and T is not an orphan in $\gamma$ .
-In other words, the orphan management algorithms are transaction sees is consistent with what it could see in the underlying basic system, in some execution in which it is not an orphan.
-These results imply that if the basic system is serially correct.
+and the concurrency control algorithms are independent.
+We prove a result of the following sort for each orphan management algorithm: If β is a behavior of the system with orphan management and T is a transaction name, then there exists a behavior γ of the underlying basic system such that $\gamma |T = \beta |T$ and T is not an orphan in γ .
+In other words, the orphan management algorithms prevent transactions from "knowing" that they are orphans-everything a transaction sees is consistent with what it could see in the underlying basic system in some execution in which it is not an orphan.
+These results imply that if the basic system is serially correct for nonorphans, then the corresponding system with orphan management is serially correct.